 - - To minimize conflict and maximize student attendance, OCR Employer Information Sessions are held after 5:00 PM.

 Note: Please note that you MUST have your space/room/theatre/suite confirmation before you can publish you event.
-C2D2 will not be responsible for incorrect information or space/room/theatre/suite that are not confirmed by the Student Success Center Building.
+The Career Center will not be responsible for incorrect information or space/room/theatre/suite that are not confirmed by the Student Success Center Building.

 Tips to Host a Successful Information Session